dominikhei/petrol_prices/readme.md

 ### Deployment using Docker

 I have used docker for the project to ensure that it runs on every machine.
 Since the application consists of 3 services, it is built as a multi-container application with docker-compose.
-The 3 different services are defined in the [docker-compose.yml] file.
-It can be executed by navigating into the [application] folder via the command line and there using the command: docker-compose up, which builds the three images and starts containers based on these simultainously.
+The 3 different services are defined in the [docker-compose.yml](https://github.com/dominikhei/petrol_prices/blob/master/application/docker-compose.yml) file.
+It can be executed by navigating into the [application](https://github.com/dominikhei/petrol_prices/tree/master/application) folder via the command line and there using the command: docker-compose up, which builds the three images and starts containers based on these simultainously.

 # How to run the project on your machine

-To run the project on your machine, you need docker and Apache-Airflow installed and a token for the [Tankerkoenig Api].
+To run the project on your machine, you need docker and Apache-Airflow installed and a token for the Tankerkoenig Api.
-The Api token can be obtained [here]
-The dag from the [airflow_dag] folder has to be moved into Airflows dags folder.
-Once that has been done you should navigate into the [application] folder and execute the docker-compose up command once.
+The Api token can be obtained [here](https://creativecommons.tankerkoenig.de) The dag from the [airflow_dag](https://github.com/dominikhei/petrol_prices/blob/master/airflow_dag/petrol_etl_dag.py) folder has to be moved into Airflows dags folder.
+Once that has been done you should navigate into the [application](https://github.com/dominikhei/petrol_prices/tree/master/application) folder and execute the docker-compose up command once.
 All three services will be started from there.